ricebear-org/ricebear-org.github.io/discord.md

 All voice channels use the highest bitrate available on the server.
 However, the only way to output audio quality acceptable for music listening is by using bots or Go Live streaming.
 Alternatively, you can use the [Listen to Spotify](https://support.discord.com/hc/en-us/articles/115003966072-Listening-Along-with-Spotify) feature.

-In most voice channels, their voice server region is set to Auto.
+Normally, voice channels have their region overrides set to Auto.

 All voice channels in Main Voice (except Lobby) can be modified by Members to adjust almost all voice channel settings like name, visibility, and the voice region override.